How To Sync Apple Watch To New Iphone

 1. Ensure Both Devices Are Updated

 Before you begin the syncing process, make sure that both your old iPhone and your new iPhone are running the latest version of iOS.
-Similarly, ensure that your Apple Watch is running the latest version of watchOS.
+Similarly, see to it that your Apple Watch is running the latest version of watchOS.
 Software updates often include bug fixes and performance improvements that can enhance the syncing process.

 To update your iPhone: